b-sdc/Minecraftle/README.md

  Minecraftle walkthrough:

- (I accidentally forogt to record my computer sound.
+ (I accidentally forgot to record my computer sound.
 The sound file ran on creative and hardcore but not survival)

  https://youtu.be/ufxx0u7zWSo